What is it exactly?

 While these are the two most popular age-related causes, the general accumulation of wear and tear paired with slower healing increases the likelihood of IVDD.

 Excessive body weight puts additional stress on the spinal discs and other joints, increasing the rate of degeneration and chances of herniation.
-Excessive fat tissue also causes a low-grade systemic inflammation that can slow down the healing rate leading to the accumulation of trauma.
+Excessive fat tissue also causes a low-grade systemic inflammation that can slow down the healing rate leading to the accumulation of daily wear and tear.

 Traumatic Injuries